dmitrybaltin/TypedMigrate.NET/README.md

 ### Example
 A usage example is located in the **Example** directory.
 The entry point is the **UnityExample** component, where an instance of outdated game data is generated and saved to disk, then loaded and successfully migrated to the latest version.
 ### How It Works
 To load and migrate data, you should not call the deserializer directly.
-Instead, use a Parser function that performs deserialization and applies necessary migrations automatically: It calls deserialization to convert byte[] to objects and calls Migration functions written by users (**MigrateV1V2**(), **MigrateV2V3**()) to migrate one GameState to another.
+Instead, use a Parser Deserialize() function that performs deserialization and applies necessary migrations automatically: it calls deserialization to convert byte[] to objects and calls Migration functions written by users (**ToV2**(), **ToV3**()) to migrate one GameState to another.

 The project includes two parser implementations:
 - **SimpleParser**: a straightforward, easy-to-read parser without iterators.